nicolezattarin/BERT-Aspect-Based-Sentiment-Analysis/README.md

 ## Aknowledgements

 The general structure of the model (i.e. padding, dataset construction...) has been taken from [1], nevetheless we organized the model into a user-friendly class structure which provides a simple interface to the model.
-Moreover, we changes the optimization strategy, using AdamW instead of a generic Adam, introducing the learning rate scheduling and Adapter option as an alternative to fine-tuning.
+Moreover, we changed the optimization strategy, using AdamW instead of a generic Adam, introducing the learning rate scheduling and Adapter option as an alternative to fine-tuning.
+Finally, we add a detailed analysis of the model performance, including the study of the training history, confusion matrix and visualization